s3xysteak/vite-plugin-cesium-build/README.md

 English | [简体中文](/README.zh-CN.md)

 Provides a fast configuration solution for CesiumJS projects.
-It externalizes Cesium.js and automatically copies the four major libraries and core files of CesiumJS during the build process.
+It externalizes `Cesium.js` and automatically copies the four major libraries and core files of CesiumJS during the build process.
+- **TypeScript** type support.
-**Super fast!** In my laptop, the sample project only takes 300ms to complete the build because the Cesium library is not involved in the core build.
+- **Super fast!** In my laptop, the sample project only takes 300ms to complete the build because the Cesium library is not involved in the core build.

 ![Alt text](readme-image.png)

-## How to Use?
+## Usage

 Install this plugin